The Heroic Legend of Arslan (manga): Sales

-As of June 2018, The Heroic Legend of Arslan manga had 5.5 million copies in circulation.
-The 3rd volume of the series was Kodansha's #11 manga volume with biggest first printings from the period between April 2014 and March 2015, with 370,000 copies in circulation.
-The 7th volume of the series was Kodansha's #6 manga volume with biggest first printings from the period between April 2017 and March 2018, with 358,000 copies in circulation.
-The 11th volume of the series was Kodansha's #8 manga volume with biggest first printings from the period between April 2019 and March 2020, with 265,000 copies in circulation.
+By June 2018, The Heroic Legend of Arslan manga had 5.5 million copies in circulation.
+The third volume of the series received an initial print run of 370,000 copies in circulation from the period between April 2014 and March 2015.
+The seventh volume of the series had an initial print run of 358,000 copies in circulation from April 2017 to March 2018.
+The eleventh volume of the series had an initial print run of 265,000 copies in circulation between April 2019 and March 2020.

 Critical reception

 Kate O'Neil of The Fandom Post ranked the first volume of the manga as B+, and wrote: "Arslan has an appropriately dark start for a story about war.
 The action is strong, vicious and bloody.
 The stakes in the war are high, with death all around the young prince and his loyal retainer.
 It’s a solid start to what will hopefully turn out to be an excellent tale.
 While the leads haven’t grabbed me yet there’s plenty of time to develop them further".
-Rebecca SIlverman of Anime News Network gave the first volume a B and wrote: "If you enjoy an epic fantasy with plenty of historical detail and battle scenes and don't mind waiting for the story to really get going, The Heroic Legend of Arslans first volume is worth reading".
+Rebecca Silverman of Anime News Network gave the first volume a B and wrote: "If you enjoy an epic fantasy with plenty of historical detail and battle scenes and don't mind waiting for the story to really get going, The Heroic Legend of Arslans first volume is worth reading".